ndambuki8/ndambuki8/README.md

 # 💫 About Me:
-I am a machine learning engineer, interested in running models on Mobile Based App clients⚡
+I am a machine learning engineer, interested in running models on Mobile and Web Based App clients⚡

 ## 🌐 Socials: